 - mood changes, feeling nervous or irritable, sleep problems (insomnia);

-- fast heart rate, increased blood pressure;
+- fast heart rate, pounding heartbeats or fluttering in your chest, increased blood pressure;

 - loss of appetite, weight loss;

-- nausea, stomach pain; or
+- dry mouth, nausea, stomach pain; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.